• Skip to primary navigation

 What are fingerling potatoes?

-Fingerlings are miniature, long potatoes with thin skin and a low starch content.
-Once roasted, they are soft and buttery with a very pleasant mild flavor.
-They don’t take much time to roast and they always turn out nice and crispy.
+Fingerlings are oblong, fingerlike shaped small potatoes with thin skin and a low starch content.
+Once roasted, they have a mild, buttery taste and turn out nice and crispy.
+They are some of the best potatoes for roasting!

 Are smashed potatoes healthy?